cibseven/cibseven/engine-plugins/identity-scim/README.md

 ## Limitations

-- This is a **read-only** identity provider.
-User and group management must be done through your SCIM server.
+- In production, user and group management should be done through your SCIM server, allow modifications in test environment only
 - Password validation via `checkPassword()` is not supported as SCIM is a provisioning protocol, not an authentication protocol.
 - Multi-tenancy is not supported.